Nov 11, 2021

 The WHO also uses TikTok to share videos which provide critical health updates, enabling it to connect with the app's younger audience base, and it makes the most of TikTok live videos to answer questions from the community.

 We will also see moves that will accelerate social commerce within the app.
-TikTok recently announced a partnership with leading ecommerce platform Shopify.
+TikTok recently announced a partnership with leading ecommerce platform Shopify and a pilot is currently available to sellers in the UK and US.
 According to reports, the collaboration will facilitate Shopify merchants’ reach on TikTok and help them boost sales.
 Analysts say the purchase process will also be streamlined on TikTok and consumers will also be able to carry out in-app shopping.

 TikTok is reportedly working on an option for creators to film much longer videos, of up to three minutes, so we are set to see even more creativity from the platform.
 There will be many more examples of brands approaching TikTok to reach new audiences, from setting collaborative and creative challenges to utilizing the creative influencers thriving on the platform.